Skip to content

 zero_phase: bool

 Default: False.
 Whether filtering should be zero phase.
-When this is set to True it will not affect the phase of the input signal but will sound 3 dB lower at the cutoff frequency compared to the non-zero phase case (6 dB vs. 3 dB).
-Additionally, it is 2 times slower than in the non-zero phase case.
+When this is set to True, it will not affect the phase of the input signal but will sound 3 dB lower at the cutoff frequency compared to the non-zero phase case (6 dB vs. 3 dB).
+Additionally, it is twice as slow as the non-zero phase case.
 If you absolutely want no phase distortions (e.g. want to augment an audio file with lots of transients, like a drum track), set this to True.

 p: float • range: [0.0, 1.0]